Types of Financial Aid

 There are two Stafford Loan programs available for undergraduate student borrowers.

-The Financial Aid office administers the Veteran and Military Benefits.
-The Associates Degree program at John A. Gupton College is approved by the state-approving agency for all eligible persons under the laws administered by the United States Department of Veterans Affairs.
+The Financial Aid office administers the Military, VA, Voc Rehab Benefits.
+Both Associate Degree programs at John A. Gupton College are approved by the state-approving agency for all eligible persons under the laws administered by the United States Department of Veterans Affairs.

 Please bring a copy of your DD-214 and Certification of Eligibility to the Financial Aid office.
 Your information will be entered into the VA-Once system for payment.